 Although, the exception to aging is shellfish (ebi, kani, to asari) and several types of hikarimono (saba, aji, to iwashi), which are both best when fresh.
 If it were not for refrigeration, you would have to live near the coast to eat these fresh.

 That is what it is supposed to do, but if it fell apart after you had the rice lounging in your soy sauce, that is your fault.

-If you are going to truly enjoy good sushi, you should be enjoying it all.
+If you are going to enjoy good sushi, you should be enjoying it all.
 From how a properly formed nigiri will break apart (not sticky/chewy) when you bite into it.
-Each grain of rice should have the right amount of tooth to each kernel, to the sushi shari/sumeshi (rice) at perfect room temperature.
-To top it all off, a proper shari su (seasoning: is a typical blend of salt, sugar, vinegar, sake/mirin, and konbu) is key.
-If that all happens, all I got to say is, respect the sushi rice.
+Each grain of rice should have the right amount of tooth to each kernel, to the sushi shari/sumeshi (rice) at perfect body temperature, unless you are dead.
+To top it all off, a proper shari su (seasoning: is a typical blend of salt, sugar, vinegar, sake/mirin, and konbu) is key to sushi rice.
+If that all happens, all I got to say is, respect the rice.

 3. “What’s Fresh?”

 Asking this to the sushi chef does not signify to them, ensure, or define you as a connoisseur.
 Instead, it labels you as a d’bag because every time I hear it being asked at a Japanese sushi bar to the sushi chef, I cringe.
 The reason being is that they would not be serving it if it were not at its optimum “freshness.”
 The old stuff gets thrown out or cooked and fed to the staff (I know that from firsthand experience).

 Not the dude who still bathes in Drakkar Noir.